 At the end of the 20th century, African church leaders initiated efforts that fully embraced the Decade of Harvest challenge to evangelize the lost and plant churches.
 At that time, 2.1 million people from 28 countries worshipped each week in 11,800 churches.
 African church leaders called for nation-wide prayer vigils and greater evangelism, both within their own nations and in neighboring countries.
-Unprecedented growth followed.
+Unprecedented church growth followed.

 Gregory L. Beggs, Regional Director